 Once you’re locked-in to specifications, remove your protractor from your optic, and then set it back down in the same spot to double-check the reading.

 You can triple-check using an available pre-qualified section of rail.
 Look into your optic and line up the reticle with a right angle (like a door frame) and conduct a visual assessment of your reticle for proper alignment of cross-hairs or other markings, relative to the upper receiver.

 The straight-forward, simple process complete, once everything checks out satisfactorily you should be set to re-assemble the firearm (if necessary) and head out to the range to dial-in the optic.

 Fred, being who he is, instinctively checked the gas block on each of the three firearms I brought in that day.
 Above, the Armalite’s gas block was off slightly so he took the liberty of bringing it back in-line.

 A digital protractor also works really well for timing muzzle devices.
 Many devices have a flat spot at the 0°, 90°, 180°, and/or 270° positions from which you can take your reading.
-When muzzle devices are absent a flat side, you may need to get a little creative, as demonstrated by Fred in the photo above.
+When muzzle devices are absent a flat side, you may need to get a little creative, as demonstrated in the photo above.

 If you spend more than a few hours a month working on firearms, a digital protractor is well worth the investment.
 As soon as you have one in hand you may want to block out the next day or two because you’ll most likely be checking and re-mounting many of your rails, optics, and muzzle devices.

 And if you’re like Fred, it will feel like the right thing to do.
 If you’re not, that’s fine – your guns may still run.
 But then why did you read this article?